jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/resume-2018.md

 <span class="message">
 **Caution:** [I claimed to know OOP when I applied for my first and second jobs.](/2018/01/08/a-better-way-than-object-orientation-and-TDD/) I passed the interviews during those times, of course.
 But a few years later, I realized that [I barely knew what OOP is really all about](https://www.quora.com/How-much-is-Uncle-Bobs-definition-of-OOP-compatible-with-the-mainstream-definition).
 I came to this realization while listening to a talk of Uncle Bob Martin where he mentioned something about [programmers claiming to know OOP when they do not truly know OOP.](https://youtu.be/Nsjsiz2A9mg?t=34m5s) Ouch!
-I was that programmer. :laughing: I thought OOP was about knowing what a class is, what an interface is, what an object is, what inheritance is, what polymorphism is...
+I was that programmer. :laughing:
 <br /><br />
 This kind of realization actually gives me doubt on whether I already truly understand what OO is today.
-But... all I can say is that today, I know that I have a better understanding of what OO truly is.
+But... all I can say is that today, I know that I have a _better_ understanding of what OO truly is.
 <br /><br />
 ...
 So be cautious about me claiming to be an [**Initiate**](https://terencemcghee.com/FileStore/Tech/1D0C454A70AC3AEF01BB1BAAD94C8753.html#initiate) already.
 Perhaps I am still a [Chump Coder](https://terencemcghee.com/FileStore/Tech/1D0C454A70AC3AEF01BB1BAAD94C8753.html#chumpcoder), or an [Expanded Chump](https://terencemcghee.com/FileStore/Tech/1D0C454A70AC3AEF01BB1BAAD94C8753.html#expandedchump), in which case all I can say is, <em>"Teach me master..."</em> :smile:
 </span>